tasharen/ngui/Assets/NGUI/ReadMe - 3.11.0.txt

 -----------------

 3.11.0
-- NEW: It's now possible to specify a custom material on regular NGUI sprites, not just 2D sprites.
+- NEW: It's now possible to specify a custom material on regular NGUI sprites and labels.
 - NEW: Added UV2 support, specified on the panels.
 Secondary UVs can be easily used to add multi-texturing effects such as blended tiled backgrounds or simply detail textures, enhancing your UI's look.
 - NEW: Draw call now uses a material property block to specify the main texture as it works better at edit time.
 - NEW: UIGeometry now has a onCustomWrite delegate that can be used to modify the generated geometry as you see fit.